 Manufacturing digitalization is the process of bringing analogue production processes into the digital era.
 Machine monitoring is one of the first steps manufacturers usually take in this process.
 This is because it enables them to build out subsequent digital initiatives.

-For example, you could consider adding a machine learning solution to leverage further the production process data that you collect.
-You could also implement live OEE monitoring which we discuss in the next section, or you could also create a digital twin of your factory.
+For example, you could consider adding a machine learning solution to further leverage the production process data you collect.
+You could also implement an OEE dashboard which we discuss in the next section, or create a digital twin of your factory.

 While exact numbers are hard to come by, it is probably safe to assume that well over half of all manufacturing plants in operation today utilize OEE in some form.
 A clear conclusion we can infer is that manufacturers understand the importance of OEE to their factories.
 They have used OEE for years, even though it required a paper-based data collection process.